Functions #

 is MySchema

-is declared in schemas/my_schema.go
+is pinned to schemas/my_schema.go

 ,

-the current file is channels/my_channel.go
+and the current file is channels/my_channel.go

 , then the produced code is schemas.MySchema